 Car loans typically last between 3-5 years, with many borrowers opting for a three year loan term to pay the loan off sooner.
 And while a shorter loan term could help cut your interest down, it does mean that your repayments will be larger.
 On the other hand, a longer loan term may mean smaller repayments, but you will be forking out more in interest.

-Can I get pre-approved for a new car loan?
+Can I apply for a new car loan online?

 Yes, like any type of car, new or old, there are some additional costs you’ll need to factor into your budget, such as: